abelbarreira/stm32f4_jenkins_ci/docs/stm32_board/setup_windows.md

 # Setup Windows

-The setup for Windows is still under defintion, but, I thin:
+The setup for Windows is still under defintion, but, I think:

 - Compilers:
   - A good choice is [MSYS2](https://www.msys2.org/) with [`UCRT64` environment](https://www.msys2.org/docs/environments/#__tabbed_1_1)